bitcoin-dev-project/bitcoiner-intro-to-rust/10_compact_size_unsigned_integers.md

 Each of the `arm`'s has a pattern to match followed by `=>` and then some code to return for that given pattern.

 We sometimes see an arm with the underscore symbol (`_` ) as the pattern to match.
-This represents a catchall pattern that will capture any value not already covered by the previous arms.
+This represents a catch-all (wild card) pattern that will capture any value not already covered by the previous arms.
 However, in our case, this is not needed since the previous arms are exhaustive and capture all the possible scenarios.
 Remember a `u8` can only have a value between `0` and `255`.